Resident Care Coordinator Career

 - Evaluating and reporting on facility employee job performances.

-These and other duties allow residential care coordinators to manage nearly all aspects of an adult care facility’s daily operations.
+These and other duties allow resident care coordinators to manage nearly all aspects of an adult care facility’s daily operations.

-Before aspiring residential care coordinators can begin work, they will need to satisfy a few educational requirements.
+Before aspiring resident care coordinators can begin work, they will need to satisfy a few educational requirements.
 After obtaining your undergraduate degree, you’ll also need to complete a Master of Healthcare Administration or an MBA in healthcare management program.
 When determining the right healthcare leadership degree for you, consider your desired role.